 Automation is a trending online marketing buzzword.
 It has become a fundamental foundation for successful marketing campaigns worldwide.
-Whether it be a new product promotion, discount, offer, or even elections, marketing automation plays a key role, and is going to dominate 2019 and beyond.
+Whether it be a new product promotion, discount, offer, or even elections, marketing automation and a marketing automation agency will play a key role, and is going to dominate 2019 and beyond.

 But, what exactly is marketing automation?